imaadfakier/imaadfakier/README.md

-- 👋 Hi, I’m @imaadfakier
+- 👋 Hi, I’m @imaadfakier and I'm a Python developer.
 - 👀 I’m interested in Web Development and Artificial Intelligence.
 - 🌱 I’m currently learning Python and all its libraries as well as frameworks.
 - 💞️ I’m looking to collaborate on nothing at the moment, but certainly in future AI projects.